-Without quality, timely human resources, information technology (IT), and acquisition services.
+We cannot meet our performance targets in Strategic Goals 1 through 4 without quality, timely human resources, information technology (IT), and acquisition services.
 Success also requires a workforce that is passionate about delivering value to the American public.
 Federal agencies have been mandated to increase the cost-effectiveness of services and improve human capital management.
 We are responding with strategies to improve service and efficiency, and engage employees by better aligning their time and efforts to the Department's priorities.